 As populations in Australia and around the world grow, so too does the demand for sustainable sources of seafood.

-Seafood demand in Australia has increased considerably over the last three decades.
+Seafood demand in Australia has increased considerably over the last 3 decades.
 Currently, Australia’s consumer demand for seafood exceeds the supply from domestic production and continues to grow.
 Domestic aquaculture has the potential to significantly expand to help meet domestic and international demand.

 Aquaculture production occurs throughout Australia, from the tropical north to the temperate south.
 The aquaculture industry is largely based in regional Australia and makes a significant and positive contribution to regional development.